English

 # Show the access key

-puppyone conn key conn_abc123
+puppyone access key conn_abc123

 # Regenerate the access key

-puppyone conn key conn_abc123 --regenerate
+puppyone access key conn_abc123 --regenerate

 Sync and execution